SeldonIO/seldonio.github.com/grpc.md

 start-microservice --type prediction --client test -i xgboostrpc seldonio/iris_xgboost_rpc:2.1 rpc 1.0
 {% endhighlight %}

-This will deploy our microservice and inform Seldon of where it is running so requests can be sent to it.
+This will deploy our RPC microservice and inform Seldon of where it is running so requests can be sent to it.

 ## Test via REST or gRPC clients
 We can test our microservice via either the REST or gRPC endpoints of Seldon.

+### Test via JS REST API
 To test the REST endpoint we can use the seldon-cli

 {% highlight bash %}
 seldon-cli --quiet api --client-name test --endpoint /js/predict --json '{"data":{"f1":1,"f2":2.7,"f3":5.3,"f4":1.9}}'